-Because AHB is a part-time school, the connection between learning done in the classroom and learning done outside of the school day is a key aspect of each student’s educational experience at AHB.
+The connection between learning done in the classroom and learning done outside of the school day is a key aspect of each student’s educational experience at AHB.
 We consider each child’s education a partnership between the child, parent and teacher.

 Because of the shorter amount of time in school, Projects and Practice are important to each student’s success.
 Parents must commit to ensuring that their child is completing Projects and Practice and that their work is on-time, neat, complete, and representative of appropriate effort.

 The beauty of a community school is that the community extends beyond the classroom.
 Many families at AHB forge bonds of friendship that last far beyond the Elementary and Middle Years that their kids are in school.
 We provide ample opportunities for families and parents to connect with each other throughout our school year.

 At AHB Community School, one thing you will often see is parents and families interacting with students, teachers, administration, and even our broader community.
 Families are always welcome to find a place and a way to actively participate in their child’s education.
 We offer several events each year where we formally gather as a community and celebrate.

 Portfolios on Parade (or POP) is an inspiring showcase of the schoolwork and projects that students have worked on throughout the semester.
 For one day at the end of each semester, families, students, teachers, and administration all gather for performances and tours through each classroom where students proudly discuss their work from the past semester.
 We often say that Portfolios on Parade is the “magic” of AHB – the chance to see what inspired learning looks like in the most direct way.